Dr Lisa Smithstead

 External impact and engagement

 My research involves close collaboration with museums and archives, including centres such as the Bill Douglas Cinema Museum, Exeter, and the Victoria and Albert Museum, London.
 I have also worked closely with external partners like the Deaf Studies Trust and the British Deaf Association.
-My current research into Vivien Leigh and her archives seeks to forge innovative new impact opportunities, creating public education resources for regional museums which contain Leigh collections and memorabilia.
+My recent research into Vivien Leigh and her archives has sought to forge innovative new impact opportunities, creating public education resources for regional museums which contain Leigh collections and memorabilia.

 I have worked with local secondary schools in creating widening participation schemes to bring local students to University archival centres to learn about film history, and to encourage students to consider undergraduate level film studies.